webpert/ct-metal-reduction-prerelease/README.md

 ```

 ## Acknowledgements
-We employed the [Fast Phasor-field NLOS](https://biostat.wisc.edu/~compoptics/phasornlos20/fastnlos.html) code as the primary imaging algorithm and integrated certain code structures from [PyTorch3D](https://pytorch3d.org/) for tasks related to ray sampling and ray marching.
+We employed the [R2-Gaussian](https://github.com/ruyi-zha/r2_gaussian) code as the primary reconsruction algorithm and added our models into it.